The new residence hall, Cascade Hall, opened in Fall 2014.

-Each unit comes with a bed, desk, stackable drawers and dresser.
+Each unit comes with a bed, desk, stackable drawers and a wardrobe.

-Each unit comes with two beds, two desks, stackable drawers and two dressers.
+Each unit comes with two beds, two desks, stackable drawers and two wardrobes.

 Deluxe Double Occupancy Unit: 6 Deluxe Double Units Available (12 Beds Total)

-Each unit comes with two beds, two desks, stackable drawers, two dressers and has additional square footage.
+Each unit comes with two beds, two desks, stackable drawers, two wardrobes and has additional square footage.

 Each unit has two double bedrooms and a shared full bathroom.
-Each bedroom has two dressers, stackable drawers and two desks.
+Each bedroom has two wardrobes, stackable drawers and two desks.
 The bathroom has access to a shared sink/vanity area.

 - extra long twin beds